perle-alkhodari/Secrets/README.md

     NOTE: The name of the database is in an environment variable.

-    NOTE: There are so far three tables in the database, here is the sql code that creates them (download postresql and run these sql commands after creating the database).
+    NOTE: Here is the sql code that creates the tables used in this app, (download postresql and run these sql commands after creating the database).

 Section 3 ////////////////////// DATABASE TABLES USED IN THIS APPLICATION